Skip to content

 Page through a built-in related lookup Pivot helper Helpers support paging-style options such as --limit and --offset

 Current boundary: helper subcommands accept the pivot identifier plus paging or source-style options, but they do not replace the full search surfaces for trials, articles, or other entities.
+Diagnostic pivots from gene and disease are get sections, not new helper subcommands.

 Variant pivots